Rovic RV1D disc golf cart review

 Clicgear Rovic Cart Seat for RV1C / RV1S

-• Provides a stable and durable platform to rest on
+• Attaches to your push cart and provides a stable and durable platform to rest on

 Adding a seat may be among your first priorities and is definitely a good purchase.
 It’s an interesting design and supports up to 220 lbs quite well.
 The seat is a solid plastic molded seat without any cushioning, but there’s another accessory for that (of course there is).